AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

   - id: a004cc84-67b9-4a33-a3a7-8ec7273ef4dc
     internal-label: Metadata
 ---
-# Use New Map Collection for output generation (Beta){#id1723F20G0HS}
+# Use New map collection for output generation (Beta){#id1723F20G0HS}

 >[!IMPORTANT]
 >
->New Map Collection is available in Experience Manager Guides as a Cloud Service starting with 2026.06.0 release.
+> New map collection is available in Experience Manager Guides as a Cloud Service starting with 2026.06.0 release.
 Contact your Customer Success team to enable this feature.

 Map collection in Adobe Experience Manager Guides enables publishing specialists to organize multiple documents into a single collection, control the output generated for each document, and efficiently generate and publish outputs in batches from a centralized dashboard.
-It also provides visibility into output generation progress and highlights changes made to maps since their last published output and republish content when needed.
+It also provides visibility into output generation progress, highlights changes made to maps since their last published output, and allows you to republish content when needed.

 The New map collection consolidates the functionality previously spread across the old map collection, and bulk publishing into a single unified interface.
 Once enabled, you can manage maps, presets, generation history, publishing history, metadata, and collection membership from one location.

 ## Create a map collection and add DITA maps

-To create a map collection and add maps to them, perform the following steps:
+To create a map collection and add maps to it, perform the following steps:

 1. Open the [Experience Manager Guides Home page](./intro-home-page.md#map-collections) and select **New Map collections**.